Xiaomi is Now the Top Smartphone brand in India.

 Xiaomi still holds the crown of number 1 mobile players in the Indian market despite tough competition from Samsung, Vivo, Oppo, and Realme.
 Back in July 2014, Xiaomi’s global head Lei Jun came to India and launched the Xiaomi Mi3, the first Xiaomi mobile.

 Lei Jun is an avid follower of Steve Jobs and love to dress in blue jeans /black T-Shirt.
-In fact, Lei Jun, Hugo Barra (Ex-Global Head) and Manu Kumar Jain (Indian CEO) are three key people behind Xiaomi India success.
+In fact, Lei Jun, Hugo Barra (Ex-Global Head), and Manu Kumar Jain (Indian CEO) are three key people behind Xiaomi India’s success.

-It is a classic case study of a brand which was not present in the market three years back, is now Number 1 brand in India.
-As per the latest data shared by counterpoint research, Xiaomi has 25% share followed by Samsung with 23% market share.
-Lenovo, Oppo, and Vivo have lost share in the market in the Q4 2017.
+A classic case study of a brand that was not present in the market three years back is now the Number 1 brand in India.
+As per the latest data shared by counterpoint research, Xiaomi has a 25% share, followed by Samsung with a 23% market share.
+Lenovo, Oppo, and Vivo have lost share in the market in Q4 2017.